Entry 987 - Entry 1,024

 If there exists any form of separation within religion, then therein lies a limit.
 If one realizes the oneness that pervades all forms and formlessness, then therein lies limitlessness.

 Everything is divine when you finally realize the intrinsic reality of all that is.
-Everything is bliss when you find the peace which surpasses the minds feeble attempts at understanding.
-Everything is covered with sweet peace when you find the ability to stop taking play as serious and start to have fun with the unpredictable ups and downs you've been thrown by the invisible pitcher.
+Everything is bliss when you find the peace which surpasses the mind's feeble attempts at understanding.
+Everything is covered with sweet peace when you find the ability to stop taking play so seriously and start to have fun with the unpredictable ups and downs you've been thrown by the invisible pitcher.

 If you can sense the unity even amidst the duality of life, then you are one step closer to defeating death.
 You are one step closer to overcoming duality.
 You are one step closer to uniting the duality as one.

 It calms the storms held deep within the busy mind.
 This sentence alone has that much power when put into action.
 Without action, it's nothing more than a good story.
-When Jesus said the whole law could be summed up into this: "Love thy God with all thy heart, mind and soul and love thy neighbor as thyself", I saw no further need to play with unnecessary doctrines that divide, and I only found more reason to love which sustains with life and unifies.
+When Jesus said the whole law could be summed up into this: "Love thy God with all thy heart, mind, and soul, and love thy neighbor as thyself," I saw no further need to play with unnecessary doctrines that divide, and I only found more reason to love, which sustains life and unifies.

-If the Holy Spirit that you talk about is the same Jesus preached about, then that Holy Spirit will only desire to preach that oneness that Jesus desired so deeply to share and embodied deeply himself.
-If this "Holy Spirit" is causing anyone to preach anything in opposition to oneness, then I would argue that Holy Spirit they are relying on is a false Holy Spirit built from a divisive foundation not worth your time or attention.
+If the Holy Spirit that you talk about is the same one Jesus preached about, then that Holy Spirit will only desire to preach the oneness that Jesus so deeply desired to share and embodied deeply himself.
+If this "Holy Spirit" is causing anyone to preach anything in opposition to oneness, then I would argue that the Holy Spirit they are relying on is a false Holy Spirit built from a divisive foundation not worth your time or attention.

-Or someone who studies too much but they never have fun?
+Or someone who studies too much but never has fun?

 Or they have fun but rarely ever study?